finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New - v1.80
 - Bug-Fix: Networking issues
 - Integration: ZIP File support

+## Active Sprint
 - Cards: Preview on mouse-over

-## Active Sprint
-- Game-Play: Rotate Dice
 - Game-Play: Face-Up Stacks (Always reveal the top card)
 - Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card